christo/loquacious/README.md

 The prototype scenario is a fortune teller character, envisioned to be a physical interactive installation, decorated like a fortune teller's booth or tent.
 The key hardware is focused on a computer with a webcam or potentially any device capable of doing a video call.

+Adjacent variations on the fortune teller theme are equally likely: tarot reader, philosopher, clairvoyant, astrologer, raconteur, even a kind of concierge for the specific event it is set up for.

-The idea is that punters come to interact with the fortune teller in a natural conversation workflow, typical of a fortune-teller.
-Depending on the details this could include any such services: clairvoyant, astrologer, tarot reader etc.
+The idea is that punters come to interact with the fortune teller in a natural conversation workflow.

-The fortune teller character is entirely automatic, built from components relying on available machine learning models and online services.
+The fortune teller character is entirely automatic, built from components relying on available machine learning models and/or online services.
 A fully-offline option is a stretch goal although it seems likely to require unjustified additional engineering and an unfortunate quality compromise.
+This is mostly because of the GPU compute demands of the models.

-While there are several design choices that are tuned for something like the fortune teller character, systems and configuration are expected to work the same for a very different character scenario.
-Most product engineering engaged with this feature set is focused on customer service use cases and pumping out endless explainer videos.
+While there are several design choices that are tuned for something like the fortune teller character, systems and configuration are intended to work the same for a very different character scenario.
+Most product engineering engaged with this feature set seems focused on customer service use cases or pumping out explainer videos.
 I'm not that guy.
-At the moment animals or cartoon characters are out of scope since lipsync video models currently under consideration were not trained on these faces and the result is a blurry mess.
+At the moment animals or cartoon characters are out of scope since the lipsync video models currently under consideration were not trained on these faces and the result is a blurry mess.
 A simpler, traditional animation framework may be more suitable for animating these.
 Semi-realistic painterly human portraits do work OK.